567-labs/fastllm/docs/embedding.md

 modal run main.py
 ```

-Alternatively, if you'd like to run this as a cron job daily, you just need to modify the `@stub.function` decorator with the following parameters
+Alternatively, if you'd like to run this as a cron job daily, you just need to modify the `@stub.function` decorator to add in a `schedule` parameter.
+This can be modified to any arbitrary period that you'd like to use depending on your use case.

 ```python
 from modal import Period